Your 2023 9-Point SEO Checklist

 A broken link, also known as a 404, doesn’t make Google or users happy.
 That’s why every website optimization checklist should include checking for 404s across your site — and fixing them as soon as possible.

-You can find broken links on your site a few ways, like with the following tools:
+You can find broken links on your site in a few ways, like with the following tools:

-You check the responsiveness of your website and its pages a few ways, including:
+You can check your site’s responsiveness in a few ways, including:

 - Google Search Console via “Mobile Usability” or “URL Inspection”